fixposition/fixposition_driver/README.md

         ECEF-->FP_ENU
         ```

-    Please note that the corresponding messages has to be selected on the Fixposition V-RTK's configuration interface.
+_Please note that the corresponding messages also has to be selected on the Fixposition V-RTK's configuration interface._

 ### Explaination of frame ids